JuliaDebug/Cthulhu.jl/README.md

 `code_typed` by descending into `invoke` statements.
 Type enter to select an `invoke` to descend into, select ↩  to ascend, and press q or control-c to quit.

-Cthulhu can help you debug type inference issues by recursively showing the `code_typed` output until you find the exact point where inference gave up, messed up, or did something unexpected.
-Using the Cthulhu interface you can debug type inference problems faster.

 ## Usage